-The Environics Institute for Survey Research, in partnership with the Canada West Foundation, the Mowat Centre, the Centre D’Analyse Politique Constitution Fédéralisme (Montreal), the Institute for Research on Public Policy, and the Mulroney Institute of Government at StFX University, will be conducting a new national public opinion survey to give voice to Canadians on the future of the confederation.
+The Environics Institute for Survey Research, in partnership with the Canada West Foundation, the Mowat Centre, the Centre D’Analyse Politique Constitution Fédéralisme (Montreal), the Institute for Research on Public Policy, and the Brian Mulroney Institute of Government at StFX University have recentlly conducted a national public opinion survey to give voice to Canadians on the future of the confederation.

 For much of the late 20th century, Canadian politics was dominated by high-stakes attempts to re-make or dismantle the country’s federation.
 First ministers met regularly for mega-constitutional deal-making, while successive Quebec and federal governments wrestled with iterations of pre- and post-referendum strategies.
 The 1990s alone witnessed a national referendum on the constitution, and second and narrowly-won referendum on Quebec independence, and two new regionally-based political parties – Reform and the Bloc Quebecois - taking turns as Her Majesty’s Loyal Opposition.